Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

 ## Web Server

-The following code block are the imports, handler class and initialized variables for the StringServer created:
+The following code block are the imports, handler class and initialized variables for the `StringServer.java` created:

 ```
 import java.io.IOException;